After-Shock/Cloudbox-wiki/Configuring-Settings.md

 - `rclone`:

   - `version`: Rclone version.
-Should not be changed as this is the most stable tested version.
-Default is `1.36`.
+Version mentioned here is the the current most stable version.
+Default is `1.38`.

 - `unionfs_cleaner`: